edgedock/dcmartin/hal/README.md

-# `hal` - Wide-Area-Network monitoring service
+# `hal` - Hardware Abstration Layer service

-Monitors Internet access information as micro-service; updates periodically (default `1800` seconds or 15 minutes).
+Provides hardware information as micro-service; updates periodically (default `60` seconds or 1 minute).
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Architecture